sabtabio/Backup-Sensor/README.md

 ## Step 2:
 After connecting my distance sensor I connected the led.
 You can see the wiring in this picture:

 ![IMG_1255](https://github.com/user-attachments/assets/147d0e1e-0100-4c03-9668-0badbf07d58d)

+I placed a resistor that lines up with the cathode of the LED light, preventing the LED light from drawing too much power.
+I then connected a male-to-female jumper cable (Black cable) from the ground pin 39 to the breadboard.
+I placed another male-to-female jumper cable to align with the anode of the LED light, I have that cable connected to GPIO 17 on the Raspberry Pi.

+## Step 3:

+Once everything has been connected we have to create the code for the sensor.
+You can fine my code for the sensor here.